How to Clean a Smelly Drain

-You walk into the kitchen or bathroom and instantly detect an unidentified odor.
+You walk into the kitchen or bathroom and instantly detect a foul odor.
 Is it the trash?
 No, that’s not it.
 Did the dog have an accident?
 No, that’s not it, either.

 Fortunately, with a little investigating, cleaning, and preventative measures, you can remove the odor and freshen up the drain for good.